Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Eastern Michigan's games have gone over 55.5 points in two opportunities this season.

-- The two teams combine to average 52.8 points per game, 2.7 less than the total in this contest.
+- Saturday's over/under is 2.7 points higher than the combined 52.8 PPG average of the two teams.

-- These two squads combine to surrender 50.8 points per game, 4.7 fewer than this contest's over/under.
+- The 50.8 combined points per game that these two squads have allowed this season are 4.7 fewer than the 55.5 over/under in this contest.

-- The Cardinals and their opponents score an average of 54.5 points per game, one fewer than Saturday's total.
+- The average total in Cardinals games this season is 54.5, one point fewer than Saturday's total of 55.5 .

 - The 55.5-point over/under for this game is 2.8 points below the 58.3 points per game average total in Eagles games this season.